 Charles Bridge -

 This bridge over Prague’s Vltava river was long the only way of crossing the water, contributing to the city’s importance as an east-west trade route.
 It was commissioned by its namesake, King Charles IV, who allegedly used astrology to determine many aspects of its construction.
-With three bridge towers, it is line on both sides by statues, as well as by many street vendors.
+With three bridge towers, it is lined on both sides by statues, as well as by many street vendors.

 Old Town Square -